 The contribution of biological resources and ecosystem connectivity to human development is well known (MEA, 2005).
 Reduction in biological capability is not only collapsed the ecological system but also creates problems with population health and creativity.
 The needy and ill-conditioned population usually affect more by environmental agitation, as they are more dependent on services received by the environment.
 In spite of the fact, that biodiversity creates community health and wealth, biodiversity is getting lost at an unparalleled pace.
 Nearly all countries show a decline in biodiversity.
 It is happening as a result of immense anthropogenic activities (Barnosky et al., 2011; Hanski et al., 2012).
 Such large-scale transformations reduce ecosystem services, creating problems for human health and well-being (Cardinale et al., 2012).
 At the same time, although the agricultural sector generates outcomes with respective impacts to rural zones, supply-chains, economy, society, and environment representing a key piece for achieving sustainable development to each country and to the planet, landscape conversion for the farming purposes impact biodiversity and global climate stability.

 Improvements in watershed management contribute to ecosystem stability and climate change mitigation and adaptation.
 Considering the irreversible nature of biodiversity loss and global warming the risks of delaying sustainable development are noticeable.
 The ecosystem goods and services that make a direct relief to human health and welfare are already degraded in many parts of the world.
+Have an unforgettable jump park experience at some of our locations in California or choose some of our perfectly designed birthday party venues.
 The impacts of climate change affect large areas in Iran and other parts of the world and can undermine economic growth and human development.
 Many of the impacts of climate change can occur beyond its original location to create conflicts and competition for resources (Stern, 2007).
 The vision of Smart and Connected Communities (SCC) promote link and solidarity in society.
 Sustainability in society depends on economic and environmental health, social equity, and participation in planning and implementation.
 The challenge is to find the right policy for appropriate transformation.

 For the holistic mission, a comprehensive national policy needed for a successful transition to human welfare, ecosystem connectivity and environmental stability.
 The harmful policies which degrade the environment and humanity as a whole should be corrected by subsidizing green and friendly program of action.
 Combining societal engagement, with the economic instruments and law enforcement may pave the road towards sustainability.
 Education and awareness play an important role in this process.